 sub @Uppercase germandbls' @Uppercase by germandbls.calt; sub @Uppercase @Uppercase germandbls' by germandbls.calt;

 Luckily, Glyphs automatically generates the

 One remark.
 You may have asked yourself: why not already substitute lowercase ß after a single capital letter?
-Because there are a few cases in German where lowercase ß can appear after a capital letter, namely forms of ‘essen’ (‘to eat’): ‘Aß Tom Fleisch?’ (‘Did Tom eat meat?’) or ‘Iß deine Suppe!’ (traditional orthography for ‘Eat your soup.’).
+Because there are a few cases in German where lowercase ß can appear after a capital letter, namely forms of ‘essen’ (‘to eat’): ‘Aß Tom Fleisch?’ (‘Did Tom eat meat?’) or ‘Iß deine Suppe!’ (legacy orthography for ‘Eat your soup.’).
 So we need to exclude this case.
 To my knowledge, there are no two-letter proper names that end in a sharp s, so that shouldn’t cause problems.